 Follow in the Footsteps of Great Explorers

-Learn about the discoveries made by great explorers who traversed these waters, from Captain James Cook in 1775 to Sir Ernest Shackleton.
+Learn about great explorers who traversed these waters, from Captain James Cook in 1775 to Sir Ernest Shackleton.

 Dine Well

 Relax and enjoy a freshly prepared meal at Manfredi’s Italian Restaurant.
-Afterward, relax with your fellow guests and share stories on the Aquavit Terrace.
+Afterward, relax on the Aquavit Terrace.

 On the Big Screen

-Sit back and relax in The Aula, your ship’s dynamic venue for lectures and entertainment.
-Immerse yourself in an informative documentary about the wildlife of South Georgia and the South Sandwich Islands.
+Sit back and relax in The Aula and immerse yourself in a documentary about South Georgia and its islands.

 Special Operations Boat

-Traverse the waters of the South Atlantic Ocean by Special Operations Boat and keep watch for local marine life, including king penguins and fur seals.
+Traverse the waters of the South Atlantic Ocean by Special Operations Boat and keep watch for local marine life.